 - They buy or rent modular trailers that are installed on school property.
-Soda Creek Elementary School currently houses two modular trailers, which were always meant to be a temporary solution until there is space for the permanent, indoor classrooms.
+Soda Creek Elementary School currently houses two modular trailers (4 classrooms), which were always meant to be a temporary solution until there is space for the permanent, indoor classrooms.
 These classrooms are located adjacent to the building and are not equipped with bathroom facilities.

 - They go to a multi-track, year-round system.
 A school using a multitrack, year-round calendar divides the entire student body and staff into different tracks.
 In one example of this model, one track returns from vacation and one track leaves every 20 days.
 This expands the seating capacity of a school facility.